Module Manager - Developer Guide

 Step 2:

-then calls self method AddToAvailableCommand#addModule()
+AddToAvailableCommand#execute() then calls self method AddToAvailableCommand#addModule() which iterates through

 the availableModulesList to check if there exists a module which has the same name, same id, or both.

-If there is already a module with the same name and id, the program throws a RuntimeException
+If there is already a module with the same name and id, the program throws a RuntimeException to tell the user

 that the module is already in the list.